-Advance Notice Requirements for Stockholder Proposals and Director Nominations before the special meeting.
+Advance Notice Requirements for Stockholder Proposals and Director Nominations

+Our Bylaws provide advance notice procedures for stockholders seeking to bring business before our annual meeting of stockholders or to nominate candidates for election as directors at our annual meeting of stockholders or a special meeting of stockholders at which the election of directors is included as business to be brought before the special meeting.
 Our Bylaws also specify certain requirements regarding the form and content of a stockholder's notice.
 These provisions might preclude our stockholders from bringing matters before our annual meeting of stockholders or from making nominations for directors at our annual meeting of stockholders or a special meeting of stockholders if the proper procedures are not followed.
 We expect that these provisions may also discourage or deter a potential acquirer from conducting a solicitation of proxies to elect the acquirer's own slate of directors or otherwise attempting to obtain control of our company.